-Assessment tasks are a mandatory part of your schooling.
-They are used by teachers to determine your areas of strength and provide you feedback to achieve higher results.
+Assessment tasks are used by teachers to determine your areas of strength and provide you feedback to achieve higher results.
 Teachers use the information gained through assessment tasks to write your reports each semester.

 2. What information will I be given about assessment tasks?